 Over-the-phone payments may not be for every business, but you never know when a customer could come calling.
-Despite offering significant value for businesses, it’s crucial that you’re carrying out phone transaction protocols properly to avoid any potential security issues.

 Just follow these simple steps: